Within our English Studies major you can pursue initial licensure as a middle or high school English teacher.

 The Middle and Secondary Education concentration develops knowledgeable, skillful, caring, and ethical educators.
 Professors in the program work closely with the teacher candidates throughout their four years to provide education on pedagogical theory and practice, so candidates will be fully prepared as licensed educators.

 Throughout the program, you will engage in field-based experiences in the school setting supervised by our faculty, culminating in a formal teaching practicum.

-If you're planning to teach you will have many fine models to emulate and will gain a solid grounding in both literature and in secondary school teaching methods.
-For practical teaching experience, you will be placed with some of the best high school teachers in the region, many of them graduates of our bachelor's or master's level programs.
+You will be placed with some of the best middle and high school teachers in the region, many of them graduates of our bachelor's or master's level programs.

 Curriculum and Other Information

 5-12 Initial Licensure in English Concentration Learning Outcomes: